ikan31/wikitak/README.md

 # Wikitak

-Wikitak returns the first paragraph of a wikipedia article.
+Wikitak returns the first paragraph (summary) of a wikipedia article.

 ## Installation